intel/nauta/docs/installation-and-configuration/User_Management/UM.md

 `$ nctl launch webui`

-2. Your default web browser opens and displays the Web UI.
+2. Your default Web browser opens and displays the Web UI.
 For Administrators, the Web UI displays a list experiments and shows the following message:

 `No data for currently signed user.
 Click here to load all users data.`

-The images shows the Nauta Web UI.
+The image shows the Nauta Web UI.
 This UI contains experiment information that can be sorted by name, status, and various dates.

 ![New Users Added](../Z_examples/WEB.PNG)